Kingdom of Yugoslavia: Formation

 The creation of the state was supported by pan-Slavists and Yugoslav nationalists.
 For the pan-Slavic movement, all of the South Slav (Yugoslav) people had united into a single state.
 The creation was also supported by the Allies, who sought to break up the Austro-Hungarian Empire.

 The newly established Kingdom of Serbs, Croats and Slovenes participated in the Paris Peace Conference with Trumbić as the country's representative.
 Since the Allies had lured the Italians into the war with a promise of substantial territorial gains in exchange, which cut off a quarter of Slovene ethnic territory from the remaining three-quarters of Slovenes living in the Kingdom of SCS, Trumbić successfully vouched for the inclusion of most Slavs living in the former Austria-Hungary to be included within the borders of the new Kingdom of Serbs, Croats and Slovenes.
 Nevertheless, with the Treaty of Rapallo a population of half a million South Slavs, mostly Slovenes, were subjected to forced Italianization until the fall of Fascism in Italy.
 At the time when Benito Mussolini was willing to modify the Rapallo borders in order to annex the independent state of Rijeka to Italy, Pašić's attempts to correct the borders at Postojna and Idrija were effectively undermined by the regent Alexander who preferred "good relations" with Italy.

 The Yugoslav kingdom bordered Italy and Austria to the northwest at the Rapallo border, Hungary and Romania to the north, Bulgaria to the east, Greece and Albania to the south, and the Adriatic Sea to the west.
 Almost immediately, it ran into disputes with most of its neighbours.
 Slovenia was difficult to determine, since it had been an integral part of Austria for 400 years.
 The Vojvodina region was disputed with Hungary, Macedonia with Bulgaria, Rijeka with Italy.

 A plebiscite was also held in the Province of Carinthia, which opted to remain in Austria.
 Austrians had formed a majority in this region although numbers reflected that some Slovenes did vote for Carinthia to become part of Austria.
 The Dalmatian port city of Zadar and a few of the Dalmatian islands were given to Italy.
 The city of Rijeka was declared to be the Free State of Fiume, but it was soon occupied, and in 1924 annexed, by Italy, which had also been promised the Dalmatian coast during World War I, and Yugoslavia claiming Istria, a part of the former Austrian Littoral which had been annexed to Italy, but which contained a considerable population of Croats and Slovenes.

-The formation of the Vidovdan Constitution in 1921 sparked tensions between the different Yugoslav nationalities.
+The formation of the Vidovdan Constitution in 1921 sparked tensions between the different Yugoslav ethnic groups.
 Trumbić opposed the 1921 constitution and over time grew increasingly hostile towards the Yugoslav government that he saw as being centralized in the favor of Serb hegemony over Yugoslavia.